-If you, as Avocado user, would like to disable a plugin, kkyou can disable on config files: points', it can be explicitly disabled in Avocado.
+If you, as Avocado user, would like to disable a plugin, you can disable on config files.

 The mechanism available to do so is to add entries to the disable key under the plugins section of the Avocado configuration file.
 Example: